acro5piano/wayremap/README.md

 # wayremap

-A dynamic keyboard remapper for Wayland.
+Dynamic keyboard remapper for Wayland.

 It works on both X Window Manager and Wayland, but focused on Wayland as it intercepts evdev input and require root permission.